 Ingredient 3: Seasonings - For starters, always start with good salt.
 I love to use Celtic Sea Salt.
 Sustainably harvested with no additives, Celtic Sea Salt is rich in natural minerals and trace elements.
 I regularly purchase 5-pound bags from Amazon and stock up when they go on sale.
 Even though the grind is coarse and the salt has a "damp" feel, this is still my go-to salt for most every dish.

 The parsley, dill weed, garlic powder, and onion powder can be easily swapped if you have some dried ranch seasoning on hand (see recipe to that here).
 Just a tablespoon of the pre-made seasoning will do and it gives just enough flavor without overpowering the rest of the ingredients.

-In the recipe card, I include avocado oil however, I've been making this dressing with La Tourangelle's Roasted Walnut Oil and it has an out-of-this-world flavor.
-If you can get your hands on this oil, you’ve got it made, my friend.
-The depth of flavor is unbelievable – it’s a nutty taste but the delicacy of walnut leaves out the bitterness.
-Just pure love.
+Ingredient 4: Healthy Oil - In the recipe card, I include avocado oil however, I've been making this dressing with La Tourangelle's Roasted Walnut Oil and it has an amazing flavor.
+If you can get your hands on this oil, you won't regret it.

 - Combine all ingredients for salad dressing in a pint size jar.
 Blend well with a whisk or immersion blender.*

 - Store in the refrigerator until use.
 Can be stored for up to two months in the refrigerator.

 - If the dressing solidifies, add a few tablespoons of additional oil and mix with a fork until smooth.